department-of-veterans-affairs/connect_vbms/docs/index.rst

         '<path to client certificate, or nil>',
     )

-ALternatively, you can set the values for these fields as environment variables.
+Alternatively, you can set the values for these fields as environment variables.
 This approach is preferred since it avoids checking in any credentials to a repository and is one of the requirements for a proper `12-factor application`_ deployment.
 The environment variables that you must define are:

 .. _12-factor application: http://12factor.net/